WidePiper/.github/profile/README.md

 Access the detailed mathematical analysis of the system here: [Math Analysis Document](../math.pdf).
 This document outlines key calculations, risk assessment metrics, and the mathematical models used in the WidePiper ecosystem.

-## Contributing

-We welcome contributions from the community.
-To contribute:

-1. Fork the repository.
-2. Create a feature branch.
-3. Submit a pull request detailing the changes you've made.

-Please review our [contribution guidelines](../contribution.pdf) before submitting any PRs.

 ## Music Inspiration

 Here are some songs that inspired the creation of WidePiper.
 We recommend giving them a listen for some insight into the vibe and spirit behind the project: